WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 RC3 includes:
 * **Async I/O Stability** - We landed a critical fix regarding thread scheduling during the App runtime.
 Very frequently, the app would hang, usually when attempting asynchronous I/O over multiple threads.
 * **Meadow Cloud Device Provisioning** - A new Meadow CLI command, `meadow device provision`, associates a Meadow device connected on USB with a Meadow Cloud account enabling for future secure remote connections.
 * **File Transfer Progress Bars in Mac and Windows IDEs** - We now have a slighter nicer UX during file transfers, which includes progress bars for each file transfer.
-There is now also a cleaner separation between messages generated on the Host side and the Meadow device side.
+There is now also a separation between messages generated on the Host side and the Meadow device side.
 As such they now appear in separate output windows.
+So the respective outputs should be a little cleaner too.
 * **HCOM Protocol Version Change** - The HCOM protocol version has been bumped from 6 to 7.
 It is recommened that you flash to the latest OS version (`v0.9.6.x` at time of writing) to pick up this change.

 ## Updating to RC-3